-RYAN RHODES: Well, quite frankly, the way that Republicans are getting beat, and beat, essentially, from a media perspective is - it's starting to get kind of embarrassing.
+"Well, frankly, the way that Republicans are getting beat, and beat essentially from a media perspective ... it's starting to get kind of embarrassing," he says.

-RUSSO: We're not adverse to compromise, and, you know, you've got to have the votes.
-And let's face it: Conservatives don't have the votes in the Senate, and we don't have the vote in the White House.
-So we can't win everything, but what we can't do is lose everything.
+"We're not adverse to compromise, and you've got to have the votes.
+And let's face it, conservatives don't have the votes in the Senate, and we don't have the vote in the White House," he says.
+"So we can't win everything, but what we can't do is lose everything."

-A new survey in South Carolina, an early Tea Party hotbed, shows a decline in public support, as well.
+A new survey in South Carolina — an early Tea Party hotbed — shows a decline in public support as well.
 Winthrop University professor Scott Huffmon says two years ago, more than 30 percent of South Carolina Republicans and voters leaning Republican said they were Tea Party members.
 Today, he says, just under 10 percent of those voters describe themselves as members of the Tea Party.

 "I do think he is trying to do the best he can, and I don't want to second-guess him.
-We'll just have to see what comes back, and I'll do what I believe to be right for the country, no matter what else happens.
+We'll just have to see what comes back, and I'll do what I believe to be right for the country, no matter what else happens," he said.

 There has also been a noticeable absence of any kind of visible Tea Party push.
 Still, Huffmon of Winthrop University says even though the ranks of the Tea Party are smaller, the issues that gave the movement life are still there.

 "They're still floating around.
 It's sort of like elements in a solution, when you're electroplating.
 All you have to do is stick a wire in there and run a charge through it," he says, "and I do believe they could be brought back and galvanized."

 Huffmon says an eventual deal addressing the so-called fiscal cliff could help provide that charge.